NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 ### Install the graphical user interface (GUI) to set the logger's clock

-Follow the instructions at the [SetTimeGUI GitHub page](https://github.com/NorthernWidget/SetTime_GUI).
+Follow the instructions on the [SetTimeGUI GitHub page](https://github.com/NorthernWidget/SetTime_GUI).

 <br/>

 # Step 2: Programming

 Materials needed:
-* Your PC with previous software/libraries loaded
+* Your PC with the software/libraries loaded listed in Step 1:
+  * Arduino IDE
+  * Northern Widget board definitions
+  * ATTinyCore microcontroller board definitions (required only for uploading firmware to Northern Widget sensors)
+  * Northern Widget libraries
+  * SetTimeGUI
 * [Arduino](https://www.arduino.cc/)-compatible device (e.g. your logger)
 * A programming cable, which can be:
   * A USB cable that can attach to this device (current Northern Widget data loggers use a USB type-A to micro-B cable, similar to all but the newest Android smartphones)